What is a Profit Model?

 2. Rental/Leasing model

-The rental/leasing model involves the renting or leasing of motor vehicles, buildings, machinery and equipment, land, office furniture, and computers.
-The landlord and tenant enter into an agreement where the tenant agrees to pay a certain fee for temporary use of the housing asset owned by the landlord.
+The rental/leasing model involves such things as renting or leasing of motor vehicles, buildings, machinery and equipment, land, office furniture, and computers.
+For example, a landlord and tenant enter into an agreement where the tenant agrees to pay a certain fee for the temporary use of the housing asset owned by the landlord.

 3. Advertising model